-(2) Reflects total gross debt service on all Outstanding Bonds without regard to receipt of Federal Subsidies payable on the Series 2009B BABs, Series 2010B BABs and Series 2010C CREBs.

-(3) Consistent with current law, Federal Subsidies reflected in the table above assume a 5.9% reduction in such Federal Subsidies through 2027 and no reduction thereafter.
+Numbers may not add to totals due to rounding.
+(1) Reflects total gross debt service on all Outstanding Bonds without regard to receipt of Federal Subsidies payable on the Series 2009B BABs, Series 2010B BABs and Series 2010C CREBs.
+Reflects debt service net of debt service on the Refunded Bonds.
+(2) Consistent with current law, Federal Subsidies reflected in the table above assume a 5.7% reduction in such Federal Subsidies through 2031 and no reduction thereafter.
 The actual reduction in the Federal Subsidies may be greater than or less than such amount.
 See "CERTAIN FACTORS AFFECTING AMP, THE PARTICIPANTS AND THE ELECTRIC UTILITY INDUSTRY - Federal Subsidies."

-(4) Total reflects total gross debt service on the Bonds net of the Federal Subsidies.
+(3) Total reflects total gross debt service on the Bonds net of the Federal Subsidies.